kmcommitdaily/journloops/posts/get-your-hands-dirty.md

 ```

-This small practice made a big difference in my projects by using it to protect my API keys while fetching real-time weather data.
+This small practice made a big difference, it helped protect my API keys while fetching real-time data.

 These are the things I would like to explore more in my future projetcs:
 - manage multiple APIs more safely
-- handle multiple environment setups
+- handle multiple environment setups (development, production, testing)

-__Error Handling__
+#### Error Handling

-Responses are how we get data from an API — and they need to be handled with care.
+Responses are how we get data from an API, and they need to be handled with care.
 They can work for you or against you, depending on how you manage them.
 When I first started experimenting with my Weather Dashboard, the data was pretty simple.
 It returned a clean, easy-to-read set of information like this:

 ![weather dasahboard data screenshot](../assets/weather-data-struc.png)